 XEQT is a 100% equity allocation ETF from BlackRock Canada and one of its 5 multi asset or all-in-one diversified portfolios.

-iShares Core Equity ETF Portfolio (XEQT) primary objective is to provide “long-term capital growth” to its investors by investing in equity securities across the world.
+The primary objective of the iShares Core Equity ETF Portfolio (XEQT) is to provide “long-term capital growth” to its investors by investing in equity securities across the world.

 Here are the key Fund Facts for XEQT, iShares Core Equity ETF Portfolio: